metaplex-foundation/sugar/.autodoc/docs/markdown/src/config/data.md

 2. **What are the different `UploadMethod` options available and how do they affect the behavior of the code?**

-   The `UploadMethod` enum has five variants: `Bundlr`, `AWS`, `NftStorage`, `SHDW`, and `Pinata`.
+   The `UploadMethod` enum has five variants: `Bundlr`, `AWS`, `NftStorage`, `SHDW`, `Pinata` and `Cascade`.
 These options represent different storage services or methods for uploading assets.
 The choice of `UploadMethod` will determine which storage service or method is used when uploading assets in the project.

 3. **How does the `TokenStandard` enum work and what are its possible values?**